Paavo Talvela: Early life and Jäger Movement

+Civil War and Kinship Wars

+During 1918, Talvela took part in the Finnish Civil War on the side of the Whites under the pseudonym Strömsten.
+During the war, Talvela was promoted directly from the rank of jäger to lieutenant in the Finnish Army.

-Talvela was promoted to a major after the civil war, briefly commanding both a battalion and a regiment, but resigned in 1919 to participate as a regimental commander in the Kinship Wars of the 1920s.
-Talvela became the commander-in-chief of the Aunus expedition after it had reached Petrozavodsk.
-After the failure of the Aunus expedition, Talvela re-joined the Finnish Army, but continued to view efforts to integrate East Karelia to Finland as crucial for both the security and the economy of the newly-independent Finland.
-As such, Talvela resigned again in 1921 to command a battalion during the Viena expedition which also failed.
-Following the failed military expeditions, Talvela joined the Finnish army the third time in 1922.
+Promoted to major after the civil war, Talvela briefly commanded a battalion and a regiment before resigning in 1919 to serve as a regimental commander in the Kinship Wars of the 1920s.
+He became commander-in-chief of the Aunus expedition and a member of its short-lived provisional government, but rejoined the Finnish Army following the expedition's failure.
+He continued to view East Karelian integration as crucial for the security and economy of newly-independent Finland, and resigned for a second time in 1921 to command a battalion during the Viena expedition, which also ended in failure.
+He returned to military service in 1922.
 He was also involved behind-the-scenes in the founding of the Academic Karelia Society, a student association that was also the first Finnish radical nationalistic movement.

+Interwar period

 Having returned to service, Talvela graduated from the English Coast Artillery School in 1923 before acting as the chief of coastal artillery in 1925.
 In 1926, he graduated from the Finnish War College, taking on the duties of commander of the Savo Jäger Regiment in 1926–1927.
 Following a 1925 promotion to lieutenant colonel, he was promoted a colonel in 1928.
 In 1930, he acted as the head of the Finnish General HQ's Operations Section, but conflicts with the head of the Finnish General Staff Martti Wallenius led to Talvela's third resignation.

 Following his resignation, Talvela became politically active.
 He was a member of the electoral college for the President of Finland in 1931.
 He also became active in the radically nationalistic and "fascist-style" Lapua Movement, organizing the Peasant March.
 The movement was disbanded in the wake of the Mäntsälä Rebellion.
 Talvela ran for parliament as a member of Kokoomus in 1936 but was not elected.
 Talvela was also active in various economic affairs, working as the deputy director of Suomi-Filmi from 1929 to 1932 and the Finnish state alcohol monopoly Oy Alkoholiliike Ab from 1932 to 1937, following the end of the Finnish prohibition.
 From 1937 to 1939, Talvela worked as the deputy director of Suomen selluloosayhdistys, the association of Finnish cellulose producers.
 Concurrently with these duties, Talvela continued his activities in national defense, working as the chair of the Jäger Union to 1934 and in the governmental Defense Council.